 Organic Search in Google Analytics: Quick-Start Guide

 Organic search is such an important traffic channel for your website.
-When you can attract visitors through the organic search channel, you can bring in traffic that’s ready to convert to leads or customers.
+When you can attract the right visitors through the organic search channel, you can bring in traffic that’s ready to convert to leads or customers.

 To really use that organic search traffic to your advantage, though, you’ve got to be able to find and understand the data.